NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Automatic Evaluation

 \subsection{Automatic Evaluation Results}

 The \textbf{intrinsic evaluation} results, as illustrated in Table~\ref{intrinsic}, show that the overall similarity of the conversations generated by NoteChat and Human (MTS-dialog ground truth) is higher than that of GPT4 and ChatGPT baselines.
-GPT4 is ahead of NoteChat and ChatGPT in both factuality and extractiveness metrics.
-NoteChat is superior to ChatGPT in factuality but has a lower and closer to human extractiveness score.
+GPT4 outperformed NoteChat and ChatGPT in both factuality and extractiveness metrics.
+NoteChat outperformed ChatGPT in factuality but had a lower and closer to human extractiveness score.
 In Section~\ref{heuristic_eval}, we will discuss the impact of the different factuality and extractiveness scores of the three methods on human expert preferences on our task.
 Finally, we found that the diversity of NoteChat, especially for patient utterances, is significantly better than the baselines.
-The \textbf{extrinsic evaluation} results are illustrated in Figure~\ref{fig:external}.
-In this experiment, LLaMA-7B is first fine-tuned on different PMC-Patient synthetic conversations (or the ChatDoctor dataset).
+The \textbf{extrinsic evaluation Medical Chat Assistant} results are illustrated in Figure~\ref{fig:external}.
+In this experiment, LLaMA2-7B is first fine-tuned on different PMC-Patient synthetic conversations.
 Then we use MTS-dialog as the evaluation dataset.
-NoteChat-based LLaMA has the highest score, indicating the most preferred by GPT4 when generating MTS-dialog doctor utterances.
-It is worth noting that this evaluation is also a kind of transfer learning because LLaMA is only trained on different models' PMC-Patient synthetic dialogue and then tested its zero-shot performance on human-labeled dialogue in MTS-dialog.
-Therefore, the results of this extrinsic evaluation show from the side that the distribution of NoteChat-generated dialogue is closest to the distribution of human annotations.
+NoteChat-based LLaMA2 has the highest score, indicating the most preferred by GPT4 when generating real physician utterances.
+It is worth noting that this evaluation is also a kind of transfer learning because the model is only trained on different versions of PMC-Patient synthetic dialogue (NoteChat, ChatGPT, GPT4) and then tested its zero-shot performance on human-labeled dialogue in MTS-dialog.
+The \textbf{extrinsic evaluation Conversation2Note and Note2Conversation} results are illustrated in Table~\ref{table:external}.
+We found that training on NoteChat-only can observe significant improvements in MTS-dialogue test results.
+The best results can be obtained if NoteChat is used as data augmentation of the original MTS-dialogue training data.
+Therefore, the results of this extrinsic evaluation show that the models trained on the NoteChat dataset are generalizable to the real human-annotated dataset.